Got Skin Tags or Moles?

-Always have your moles checked by a health professional before deciding to take any action.
+Always have your moles checked by a health professional before taking action.

-All of us will have at least one mole on our body and some may have even more types of moles.
 We can be born with moles, or they can develop as we grow.
-Although some dermatologists believe that excessive sun exposure plays a vital role in mole development, genetics and hormones can be major reasons why you develop moles as well as influencing the type of mole.
+All of us will have at least one mole on our body, and some may have even more types of moles.
+Although some dermatologists believe that excessive sun exposure plays a vital role in mole development, genetics and hormones can be significant reasons you develop moles and influence the type of mole.

-Moles can grow anywhere on the skin either singly or in clusters.
-While most of these moles are harmless, some types of moles may become suspect.
-Such moles should be examined by a dermatologist immediately especially if you notice such a mole growing or changing in shape.
-Skin experts will perform certain tests to make sure that your moles are benign.
+Moles can grow anywhere on the skin, either singly or in clusters.
+While most of these moles are harmless, some moles may become suspect.
+A dermatologist should examine such moles immediately, especially if you notice such a mole growing or changing in shape.
+Skin experts will perform specific tests to ensure that your moles are benign.

 How can you get rid of moles?

 The following are different ways to get rid of moles when carried out by a medical or surgical professional:

 - Laser is one method where a concentrated beam of light breaks up the cells that make up the mole.
 The mole should not be deep as the laser light cannot penetrate enough.
 An anesthetic is not usually required, and the beam of light is gentle enough not to harm healthy skin.
 Laser treatment can be costly.

 - Excision is another method where the mole is cut before the wound is stitched.
 Depending on the mole's size and incision, the stitches are placed either deeply (to be absorbed by the body) or on the skin's upper surface (to be removed later).
 The surgery has to be carried out by a doctor.

 - A mole can also be removed by cauterization, where a unique tool is used to burn away the mole.
 One of the drawbacks is that great care is needed afterward to ensure the successful healing of the wound.